Join this centuries-old tradition at the Tower of London

 This event is held entirely outside so please wrap up warm and weather-proof.

-In light of the current situation regarding COVID-19 coronavirus, these events have now been cancelled.
-We will be in touch with all those who have booked tickets to let them know of this change of plans.
+In light of the current situation regarding COVID-19 coronavirus, these events have now been postponed.
 We have not taken the decision to cancel these events lightly and would like to apologise for any inconvenience these cancellations have caused.

 More on the Ceremony of the Keys